neoforged/Documentation/docs/networking/payload.md

 - The registrar uses a `*Bidirectional` method, that can be used for registering payloads which are sent to both the logical server and logical client.
     - Not visible in this code are the methods `*ToClient` and `*ToServer`; however, they can also be used to register payloads to only the logical client or only the logical server, respectively.
 - The type of the payload is used as a unique identifier for the payload.
-- The stream codec is used to read and write the payload to and from the buffer sent across the network
+- The [stream codec][streamcodec] is used to read and write the payload to and from the buffer sent across the network
 - The payload handler is a callback for when the payload arrives on one of the logical sides.
     - If a `*Bidirectional` method is used, a `DirectionalPayloadHandler` can be used to provide two separate payload handlers for each of the logical sides.